-DDQC 2022 – Optimization of Service Systems
+DDQC 2022 – Management of service systems

 NETWORKS is a 10-year programme funded by the Dutch Ministry of Education, Culture and Science through the Netherlands Organisation for Scientific Research.

 NETWORKS is a consortium of 50 researchers from 4 institutions.
 The programme started in the Summer of 2014 and covers a broad range of topics dealing with stochastic and algorithmic aspects of networks.
 The aim of the programme is to address the pressing challenges posed by large-scale networks.
 The focus is on modelling, understanding, controlling and optimizing networks that are complex and highly volatile.

 NETWORKS is hosted by four research institutions: University of Amsterdam (UvA), Eindhoven University of Technology (TU/e), Leiden University (UL) and the Center for Mathematics and Computer Science (CWI)